Music of Lithuania: Opera

-singer Kristina Gerhardi-Frank and physician Joseph Frank was especially well known in Vilnius.
+singer Kristina Gerhardi-Frank and physician Joseph Frank and Müller's house, where Stanisław Moniuszko was making his musical performances, were especially well known in Vilnius.

 Development of national Lithuanian opera is related with national revival in the 20th century.
 Themes of the operas were taken from the national history or mythology.
 Lithuanian language was considered as language of singing.

 First Lithuanian national opera Birutė by composer Mikas Petrauskas was staged in 1906 in Vilnius City Concert Hall.
 After regaining the Independence of Lithuania in 1918 opera Gražina (1933) by composer Jurgis Karnavičius (1884 - 1941) was the first staged in a new Kaunas State Musical Theatre.
 It was followed in 1937 by the next opera of J.Karnavičius Radvila Perkūnas.

 In Boston in 1924 Lithuanian emigrants music lovers staged opera by M.Petrauskas Eglė žalčių karalienė (Eglė the Queen of Serpents).
 Vytautas Klova (1926 - 2006) created mostly national operas - (Pilėnai 1955, Vaiva 1957, Duktė (The Daughter) 1960, Du kalavijai (Two Swords) 1965, Amerikietiškoji tragedija (An American Tragedy), 1968, Ave vita, 1974).
 Operas based on historical thematic were created by Julius Juzeliūnas (1916 - 2001) (Sukilėliai (The Rebels) 1957, banned by soviet censorship, staged only in 1977), B. Dvarionas (Dalia, 1958).